davisjam/davisjam.github.io/auto-publications.md

 author_profile: true
 ---

-Here are the peer-reviewed publications to which I have contributed.
+Here are the publications to which I have contributed.
 To see them organized by project, see [here](/research).

-## Conference papers
+## Peer-reviewed conference papers

 1. *Using Selective Memoization to Defeat Regular Expression Denial of Service (ReDoS)*.
  **Davis**, Servant, and Lee.